hisr2024/BhriguWelt/README.md

 ### Local setup + smoke tests

-1. `cd backend && python -m pip install -r requirements.txt && python -m compileall src` to validate the Python package.
+1. Use Python 3.11 (the repo ships a `.tool-versions` pin for mise/pyenv) so `scikit-learn` installs from wheels instead of failing to build on Python 3.13.
+Then run `cd backend && python -m pip install -r requirements.txt && python -m compileall src` to validate the Python package.
 2. `python -m bhriguwelt.api` (or `python -m bhriguwelt.async_api`) starts the HTTP server; `curl http://localhost:8000/health` should return `{ "status": "ok" }`.
 3. Seed a profile and chat session: